 Sony A7 III and Nikon Z6 Specifications Comparison

 On balance, the Sony A7 III and Nikon Z6 are relatively well-matched in their specifications.
-Taking a surface-level view, they’re especially similar: 24 megapixel full-frame mirrorless cameras with in-body image stabilization and a tilting LCD screen.
+Taking a surface-level view, they’re especially similar: 24 MP full-frame mirrorless cameras with in-body image stabilization and a tilting LCD screen.
 It’s also quite true that Nikon took some ergonomic inspiration from the Sony A7-series cameras, with the two having surprisingly similar layouts.

 Still, the nitty-gritty details of these two cameras betray quite a bit of back-and-forth jockeying, with each camera coming out ahead in some ways over the other.
 Here are the most important specifications: